 Editor’s Note: Welcome to part 1 in our series about the Resource Conservation and Recovery Act (RCRA).
-During this series, we’ll guide you through proper solid and hazardous waste handling so you stay compliant and safe.
+During this series, we’ll guide you through proper hazardous waste handling so you stay compliant and safe.

 However, when wastes are generated at work, the process of deciding what needs to happen to them is more involved.
 Simply dumping something out back or tossing it in the dumpster could lead to huge fines for violating the Environmental Protection Agency’s (EPA) Resource Conservation Recovery Act (RCRA).